 In the Version column you can see which plug-in version Cubase is using.

 Make sure that this version matches the standalone version of the application.
-You should also check if a newer version (update) is available in Service Center or Native Access
+You should also check if a newer version (update) is available in Native Access

 Under Category you can check if your plug-in is an effect that can be loaded to an effects slot or an instrument that you can load to the VST Instruments rack.